Three tracks and 56 minutes deep, Paradise Road

 Chase's baritone on "Barrelhouse is smooth and rich.
 Shootyou could almost dub a swinging hard bop band over the Lantner trio and not notice a difference in Chase's playing.
 Gray attempts to swing appropriately, but Lantner does his best to keep things disjointed.

-Steve Lantner: piano; Allan Chase: saxophones; Joe Morris: bass; Luther Gray: drums.
+Steve Lantner: piano; Allan Chase: soprano, alto and baritone saxophones; Joe Morris: bass; Luther Gray: drums.